wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 - Make sure that password object is allocated and referenced only in the PIN keyboard controller and is deallocated when user leaves the controller.

-- Use `PowerAuthCoreMutablePassword` that allows you to manipulate with the content of the PIN
+- Use `Password()` object that allows you to manipulate with the content of the PIN

 Here's the simple pseudo-controller example: